 - health services

 - accident benefits for accident-related injuries, emergency medical services, and sick pay for accident-related disability

 - rehabilitation benefit

 Employees get coverage for accidents through workers’ compensation insurance while working onsite or on the way to or from work.

-Workers' compensation is funded through the social insurance system.
+Workers’ compensation is funded through the social insurance system.
 The rate of contribution for social insurance is usually 24% of employees’ wages.
-Employees can contribute between 3 and 10% of wages depending on their income.
+Employees can contribute between 3% and 10% of their wages depending on their income.